 2024 – Feb 13

-To see something truly spectacular, hang around a few minutes after the last float to see the clean-up krewe work their magic!
+To see something truly spectacular, hang around a few minutes after the last float.
+The clean-up krewes work their magic and are equally inspiring!

 - Comfortable shoes, water, and snacks – with up to 5 parades a day, it’s an all day affair and standing around hungry, dehydrated, and with sore feet is never a bon temp.